-If a point has already been defined and is currently being used by an application, the name of the input to which the point is connected will be displayed in the Association field.
+If a point has already been defined and is currently being used by an application, the name of the input to which the point is connected will be displayed in the Association field

 Association is the application's user-defined property that is associated with the point.
 Multiple applications attached to single input will all be displayed in the Association field.
 Pressing F4 (LOOK UP) when on a set application will bring up a list of property selections.
-F5 (CANCEL) will cancel this menu.